 Introduction to Tumblr:

-When WordPress and Blogger were neck-and-neck for new users, Tumblr showed up as the 3rd guy to the party.
+When WordPress and Blogger were neck-and-neck for new users, Tumblr was the 3rd guy to the party.
 They received many sign-ups from users wanting a refreshing take on blogging and have grown ever since.
-Tumblr was recently bought by Yahoo, which has exciting plans for the whole blog advertising thing.
+Yahoo recently bought Tumblr, which has exciting plans for the whole blog advertising thing.